BaileyAndrew/antGLasso-Implementation/README.md

 Given a machine
 with sufficient memory, extrapolating the cubic time complexity implies it would take $20 \times 4^3$ seconds, or 21 minutes to run.
 This is a very reasonable runtime, indicating that the limits of this algorithm are bounded by memory not speed.
-Since the space complexity of anBiGLasso is optimal, this is a fundamental limit of the BiGraphical Lasso problem itself rather than our algorithm.
+Since the space complexity of antGLasso is optimal, this is a fundamental limit of the BiGraphical Lasso problem itself rather than our algorithm.

 However, in the case of the COIL data there is a way around this!
 The natural structure of the data is a 3D tensor of frames, rows and columns.
 The input data is then of size (72, 128, 128), and the outputs are (72, 72), (128, 128), (128, 128).
 These outputs require